 You can also use vitamin E oil and apply it to your hands – If vitamin E oil is not available, try using a vitamin E in a capsule gel form available at any drugstores.
 Prick the gel and squeeze all the oil and apply it to your fingers and hands.

 Go to bed and leave the gloves/socks on overnight.
-After you wake up, remove the gloves/socks from your hands and be amazed how soft your hands are.
+After you wake up, remove the gloves/socks from your hands and be amazed at how soft your hands are.
 I do this every night.

 Tiny hangnails and bitten edges can catch on almost anything, turning into deep tears and possibly leading to infection.
-Keep them covered by applying a liquid bandage product as soon as tears develop or you can use any regular bandage until its heals.
+Keep them covered by applying a liquid bandage product as soon as tears develop or you can use any regular bandage until it heals.